Accident Reconstruction Experts

 - Economic analysis of accidents and resultant damages

-To better serve our clients' needs and permit quicker reponse to assignments, Rimkus maintains offices in the following locations:
+To better serve our clients and provide rapid response to assignments, Rimkus maintains offices in the following locations:

-Houston, Texas Atlanta, Georgia Austin, Texas Baltimore, Maryland Birmingham, Alabama Boston, Massachusetts Charleston, South Carolina Charlotte, North Carolina Chicago, Illinois Columbus, Ohio Dallas/Ft.
-Worth, Texas Denver, Colorado Ft.
-Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Lafayette, Louisiana Las Vegas, Nevada Little Rock, Arkansas Los Angeles, California Louisville, Kentucky McAllen, Texas Memphis, Tennessee Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Richmond, Virginia Salt Lake City, Utah San Antonio, Texas San Francisco, California Seattle, Washington St. Louis, Missouri Tampa, Florida
+Houston, Texas Albuquerque, New Mexico Atlanta, Georgia Austin, Texas Baltimore, Maryland Birmingham, Alabama Boston, Massachusetts Charleston, South Carolina Charlotte, North Carolina Chicago, Illinois Cleveland, Ohio Columbus, Ohio Dallas/Ft.
+Worth, Texas Denver, Colorado Detroit, Michigan Ft.
+Lauderdale, Florida Indianapolis, Indiana Jackson, Mississippi Jacksonville, Florida Kansas City, Kansas Las Vegas, Nevada Little Rock, Arkansas Los Angeles, California Louisville, Kentucky McAllen, Texas Memphis, Tennessee Minneapolis, Minnesota Mobile, Alabama Nashville, Tennessee New Orleans, Louisiana New York, New York Oklahoma City, Oklahoma Orlando, Florida Pensacola, Florida Philadelphia, Pennsylvania Phoenix, Arizona Pittsburgh, Pennsylvania Portland, Oregon Raleigh, North Carolina Richmond, Virginia Salt Lake City, Utah San Antonio, Texas San Diego, California San Francisco, California Seattle, Washington St. Louis, Missouri Syracuse, New York Tampa, Florida